martdegraaf/martdegraaf.github.io/src/blog/content/posts/consulting/migrating-classic-to-yaml-releases/index.md

 ShowWordCount: true

 cover:
-    image: "40b3e5cb-391d-406d-b27e-65b13910f298.png" # image path/url
+    image: "cover.webp" # image path/url
-    alt: "A robotic hand holding a parchment scroll, which is transforming into a modern, abstract YAML file icon." # alt text
+    alt: "A robot behind a computer, saving time using automated tasks." # alt text
-    caption: "A robotic hand holding a parchment scroll, which is transforming into a modern, abstract YAML file icon." # display caption under cover
+    caption: "A robot behind a computer, saving time using automated tasks." # display caption under cover
     relative: true # when using page bundles set this to true
     hidden: false # only hide on current single page
 ---

-In a previous blogpost we tackled the issue to push files and creating pull requests using Powershell.
-In this blog post we are going to tackle the issue of migrating classic releases to YAML pipelines in Azure DevOps.
+In a previous blog post, we tackled the issue of pushing files and creating pull requests using Powershell.
+In this blog post, we are going to tackle the issue of migrating classic releases to YAML pipelines in Azure DevOps.
 We are going to use a script to fetch current classic releases and make yaml files out of it.

 {{< quoteblock >}}
 :robot: Check out my previous blog to get more context: [Foreach repositories push and create a pull request]({{< ref "posts/consulting/foreach-repo-push-and-pr" >}}).